MagIciaNGTAO/eCards/rest/README.md

 to send greetings to:
 > curl -v -H "Content-Type: application/json" -X POST -d '{"firstName":"First Name", "lastName":"Last Name", "email": "local.part@domain.part"}' http://localhost:1979/api/greetings/birthday

-Note that the json payload is validate.
-The entity must have a non-empty first and last name, and the email must be a valid email address.
-In addition the content of first/last name and email must be safe html and don't contain malicious code, such as embedded <script> elements.
+Note that the json payload is validated using hibernate validator.
+The entity must have a non-blank first and last name, and the email must be a valid email address.
+In addition the content of first and last name and email must be safe html and don't contain malicious code, such as embedded <script> elements.